-- www.medicalconditionsatschool.org.uk for information about policy on children with medical conditions at school, including information about the Equality Act 2010 (applies to England, Scotland and Wales) and the Disability Discrimination Act (for Northern Ireland). - www.ipsea.org.uk for independent parental special education advice (IPSEA). - www.enquire.org.uk for information about additional support for learning in Scotland. - www.gov.uk/government/organisations/ofsted for school reports in England. - www.etini.gov.uk/index/inspection-reports.htm for school reports in Northern Ireland. - www.educationscotland.gov.uk/inspectionandreview for school reports in Scotland. - www.estyn.gov.wales/inspection for school reports in Wales.
+- medicalconditionsatschool.org.uk for information about policy on children with medical conditions at school, including information about the Equality Act 2010 (applies to England, Scotland and Wales) and the Disability Discrimination Act (for Northern Ireland). - ipsea.org.uk for independent parental special education advice (IPSEA). - enquire.org.uk for information about additional support for learning in Scotland. - gov.uk/government/organisations/ofsted for school reports in England. - etini.gov.uk/publications/type/inspectionreports for school reports in Northern Ireland. - education.gov.scot/inspection-and-review for school reports in Scotland. - estyn.gov.wales/inspection for school reports in Wales.

-The Cystic Fibrosis Trust is very grateful to all the families who were involved in producing this booklet.
+Cystic Fibrosis Trust is very grateful to all the families who were involved in producing this booklet.
 We would also like to sincerely thank the CF professionals for their valuable input, in particular the CF psychologists who provided such helpful content.